Enjoy lots of Christmas Fine Motor Fun with the kids.

 You can’t lose with this counting Christmas tree activity — counting practice and fine motor skills in one.

-Find even more Christmas Family Fun on The Jenny Evolution — including Christmas crafts, holiday recipes and
+Find even more Christmas Family Fun on Mommy Evolution — including Christmas crafts and holiday recipes.